WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Linnaeus named this genus in 1753, and Sereno Watson named this species in 1871 from a specimen collected by Thomas Nuttall near the Green River in 1834.
-The plant was for several decades in the mid-1800s known as Acerates latifolia as named by Torrey and Fremont in 1845 from a collection made by Fremont on the Green River in 1844.
+For several decades in the mid-1800s the plant was known as Acerates latifolia as named by Torrey and Fremont in 1845 from a collection made by Fremont on the Green River in 1844.

 Aesculapius, a legendary Greek physician, was the Greek God of Medicine.
 Members of the genus Asclepias have been used medicinally for millennia and are sometimes used in modern herbal teas.